google_counter

 Results of DC therapy for glioblastoma

-Glioblastoma is a fairly aggressive type of cancer.
-With standard treatment, the average life expectancy after diagnosing the pathology is 15-17 months, and the 5-year survival rate does not exceed 5-10%.
+With standard treatment, the average life expectancy after diagnosing glioblastoma is 15-17 months – and the 5-year survival rate does not exceed 5-10%.
 Clinical studies demonstrate that after dendritic cell vaccination, 60% of patients live longer than the average expected time, and every third patient is completely cured.
 Given the excellent tolerability of the drug, dendritic cell vaccination is indicated for almost all people with glioblastoma as an additional treatment method.

 The main practical results of the dendritic cell vaccine administration: